About the Professional Writing Program

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the professional writing program at Spring Arbor University in the professional writing catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the professional writing program at Spring Arbor University in the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
 Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.